Mark-Assessment/s-marrache-toon-bazaar-m1-2/README.md

 I will weigh up the pros and cons at a future instance.

 For Performance:

-- The Home Page & Contact Page performed reasonably (scored between 74 and 88) on both Desktop and Mobile.
+- The Home Page & Contact Page performed very well across the board, though for better SEO:

+  - Text-size on the Homepage should be improved for Mobile.

 - The Market Page performed not so well on Mobile and needs to be improved:

+  - Lighthouse recommends the following:

+  1. Removing external fonts or making them embedded.
+  2. Saving images in next-gen formats.
+  3. Removing javascript iframes.
-Lighthouse recommends removing external fonts or placing them in the HTML rather than CSS code, saving images in next-gen formats, removing javascript iframes and eliminating render-blocking resources to improve performance on the Market Page.
-(Detailed in [Unresolved Bugs](#unresolved) section)
+  4. Eliminating render-blocking resources to improve performance on the Market Page.

 # Browser Compatibility

 The site was tested in Brave, Google Chrome, Microsoft Edge and Mozilla Firefox on desktop.

-The site was tested in Google Chrome and Firefox on mobile and tablet.
+The site was tested in Brave, Google Chrome and Firefox on mobile and tablet.

 No issues arose during browser testing.